 San Miguel de Allende, Guanajuato, Mexico — The Central Highlands (North America)

 Location.
-20° 54.939′ N, 100° 44.627′ W. Marker is in San Miguel de Allende, Guanajuato.
-Memorial is on Calle Mesones, on the right when traveling west.
+20° 55.161′ N, 100° 43.777′ W. Marker is in San Miguel de Allende, Guanajuato.
+The marker is at the "El Charco del Ingenio" Botanical Garden on the outskirts of San Miguel de Allende, west of the dam along the walking trail.
 Touch for map.
-Marker is at or near this postal address: 71 Calle Mesones, San Miguel de Allende GTO 37700, Mexico.
+Marker is in this post office area: San Miguel de Allende GTO 37720, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Water Mill (about 90 meters away, measured in a direct line); The Suchil (about 150 meters away); Las Colonias Reservoir (about 180 meters away); House of Pedro Vargas (approx. 1.3 kilometers away); The First Spanish Prisoners (approx. 1.3 kilometers away); Temple of the Oratory of Saint Philip Neri (approx. 1.4 kilometers away); Tellez Delgado Gas Pump (approx. 1.4 kilometers away); Doctor Juan Antonio Pérez de Espinosa (approx. 1.4 kilometers away).
 Touch for a list and map of all markers in San Miguel de Allende.

 Additional keywords.
 The Pool of El Chan

 Credits.
 This page was last revised on September 1, 2020.
 It was originally submitted on July 16, 2017, by J. Makali Bruton of Accra, Ghana.
 This page has been viewed 361 times since then and 104 times this year.
 Photos: 1, 2, 3. submitted on July 16, 2017, by J. Makali Bruton of Accra, Ghana.